panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 ```
 `index` and `item` variables are limited to `for()` cycle block scope. `length` was moved near the place of its usage.

 The refactored code is easier to understand because the variables are not spread across the entire function scope.
-They exist solely near the place of usage.
+They exist near the place of usage.

 Define the variables in the block scope they are used: